OxfordRSE/L2Gv2/docs/source/intro.rst

     pip-compile requirements.in --verbose

-GitHub actions and pre-commit integration
+GitHub actions & pre-commit integration
 ------------------------------------------

 This project uses `pylint` for code quality and linting checks, integrated with both GitHub Actions for continuous integration and `pre-commit` (`pre-commit.com <href https://pre-commit.com>`_) for local development checks.